mohlcyber/McAfee-Bulk-Importer/README.md

 ![Screenshot 2020-08-04 at 14 59 00](https://user-images.githubusercontent.com/25227268/89296737-0d367300-d663-11ea-994e-4dd52f14d7d3.png)

 The app contains a quarantine option.
 Systems that responded to the EDR/MAR query can be selected and quarantined.
 Systems that are already quarantined can be un-quarantined.
-Please be careful in quarantining systems via the app because of the direct impact to the selected system.
+Please be careful in quarantining systems via the app, because of the direct impact to the selected system.

 ![Screenshot 2020-08-04 at 15 00 30](https://user-images.githubusercontent.com/25227268/89296861-453db600-d663-11ea-9a38-5181d66dd578.png)